twocentstudios/twocentstudios.github.com/_posts/2024-05-08-investigating-tsurukame-macos-bug.markdown

 2. The errant selection behavior no longer occurs.
 Our bug is fixed!
 3. No behavior changes occur on iPhone.
 No problem there.

-### Comitting, submitting, and documenting the fix
+### Committing, submitting, and documenting the fix

 - I make a new local branch.
 - I commit the code with a decent commit title and description.